kevinbuckley/kevinbuckley.github.io/_posts/2020-08-21-setting-up-blog.md

 <br>
 ### Installation of Repository/Ruby/Jekyll/Hydeout

-1. Created new repo under my github account.  cloned repo locally and `cd` into that directory.
+1. Created new repo under my github account.  named `<username>.github.io` so it's picked up by github pages.  cloned repo locally and `cd` into that directory.

 1. Followed [these](https://jekyllrb.com/docs/installation/macos/) instructions to install ruby and jekyll